John Gordon Perrin

 John Gordon "Gord" Perrin (born 17 August 1989) is a Canadian volleyball player.
-He was a two–time Turkish Champion (2013, 2015).
+He was a three–time Turkish Champion (2013, 2015, 2024).
 Perrin is a retired member of the Canada men's national volleyball team, participating in two Olympic Games (Rio 2016 & Tokyo 2020), as well as winning gold at the 2015 Men's NORCECA Volleyball Championship.

 Personal life

 Perrin was born in Creston, British Columbia to Dave Perrin and Ruth Boehmer.
 He has one brother, Marshall, and two sisters, Joan and Alicia, who played volleyball for the Canadian national women's team.
 He attended Thompson Rivers University from 2007 to 2010.

 Career

 University

 Perrin was a member of the Thompson Rivers University Wolfpack men's volleyball team for three seasons from 2007 to 2010.
 During his time there, he helped the team win bronze in the 2008 CIS Men's Volleyball Championship, finishing the tournament as a tournaments all-star, and for the 2009-10 season, Perrin was named Thompson Rivers University athlete of the year.